brthomiu/Ston-Mobile-Pizza-Notes/README.md

 ## Tech Stack

-Cook.Book is a mobile app built on a PERN stack with React Native and Expo.
+Stön is a mobile app built on a PERN stack with React Native and Expo.

 ## Backend